Controlled rehearsal proof

 Rails two-PR flow

-PR #7 adopts the front door.
+PR #7 sets up the path.
 PR #8 proves completed governed work.

-The strongest current demo is a controlled Rails receiver flow where adoption lands before the bounded governed work slice.
+The strongest current demo is a controlled Rails-shaped rehearsal where setup lands before the bounded governed work item.

 main